James Madison University: Club sports

 The JMU men's and women's club soccer teams are two of the most decorated club organizations in JMU school history.

 The JMU men's ultimate team, the Flying Hellfish, was founded in 1997.
 The team is named after the Simpsons episode 22, season 7, "Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish'" Since 2005, the team has hosted an annual tournament known as "The Hellfish Bonanza," which attracts between 12 and 16 teams from across the east coast.

 The JMU Men's Rugby Club was founded in 1974, making it the first club sport founded at JMU.
 The Women's Rugby Club was founded two years later.
 The JMU Men's Rugby Sevens team claimed victory of the Men's Division II title at the 2015 USA Rugby College Sevens National Championship, making it the first time the university's club has done so.
 The Men's Rugby Club celebrated its 50th anniversary in 2024.

+JMU offers a club pickle ball team that requires no tryouts for their social team, but tryouts for their competitive team.
+For the competitive team dues are between 100$-15$ each semester.